 A five-axis robotic conveyance system, collectively referred to as Multi3D Manufacturing, provides spatial control of material and functionality within a single enclosure containing a suite of complementary additive and subtractive manufacturing processes.

 This project addresses the development of a low cost industrial Multi3D System for 3D electronics manufacturing using additive manufacturing processes and traditional CNC machining processes within the same system.

-The goal of this project was to develop a low cost industrial system for hybrid manufacturing housed within a single enclosure that contains both thermoplastic deposition and machining capabilities.
-The system includes embedding tools for wire and foil applications for high conductivity interconnects and toolpath generation software to enhance commercialization efforts particularly among SMEs and applications requiring high quality complex parts.
-This low cost industrial Multi3D system would create a new level of design freedom for manufacturing 3D printed electronics that require an optimized use of volume and weight (e.g. satellite components, air frame parts, active electronic implants, wearable computing).
+The goal of this project was to develop a low cost industrial system for hybrid manufacturing that is housed within a single enclosure.
+The system includes embedding tools for wire and foil applications and toolpath generation software to enhance commercialization efforts particularly among SMEs and for applications requiring high quality complex parts.

 Other Project Participants

 - Northrop Grumman

 - Applied Systems and Technology Transfer, Inc. (AST2)

 Updated: June 25, 2018